c6o/docs/content/pubsub.md

 ### Loose coupling

-Producers and consumers would connect to publishers and subscribers, respectively, by fully qualified service name instead of IP address or cloud hostname.
-For example: publisher.traxitt.svc.local instead of 192.168.0.1 or pod123.digitalocean.com.
-This way, the service will hand off the request to the appropriate load balanced publisher component.
+Producers and consumers connect to publishers and subscribers using Kubernetes' DNS-based service discovery.
+For example: publisher.traxitt-system.svc.cluster.local instead of 192.168.0.1 or pod123.digitalocean.com.
+This way, the service will hand off the request to the appropriate load balanced publisher component and there is no tight coupling.

 ### Time series database

 Most of the time, all of the content needs to be persisted to a time series database.
-This doesn't need to be a high priority but it does need to be guaranteed (dependable).
+This doesn't need to be a high priority but it does need to be complete (reliable).
 For this reason, the Traxitt System comes with this ability out of the box and can be easily configured to set this up.

+This time series database is useful for record keeping as well as running queries and performing analytics.

 After some research, ElasticSearch runs well on Kubernetes and is open source.
 TimescaleDB is also open source and
 * InfluxDB not recommended for production in k8s